This post may contain affiliate sales links. Please see my full disclosure policy for details

 Unfortunately not.
 Due to the delicate nature of this frosting, it won’t hold up well when frozen.
 The dairy tends to separate, and the whipped cream weeps once thawed.
 If the whipped cream is already used on the dessert, then it will freeze just fine.Print

 You only need 2 ingredients to make perfect Homemade Whipped Cream!
 Learn how to make stabilized whipped cream without gelatin that’s light, fluffy, and perfect for piping over your favorite desserts.

 - Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.

-- Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
+- Slowly add the powdered sugar and vanilla extract.
+Continue beating on high speed until stiff peaks form.

-- Flavor variations: Add 1/2-1 teaspoon of your favorite extracts: vanilla, almond, lemon, peppermint.
-Or add some fresh fruit zest such as lemon or orange.
-For chocolate whipped cream and 1-2 tablespoons of cocoa powder together with the powdered sugar.
+- Flavor variations: Add 1/2-1 teaspoon of your favorite flavoring extracts: vanilla, almond, lemon, peppermint, etc. Or add some fresh fruit zest such as lemon or orange.
+To make chocolate whipped cream, add 1-2 tablespoons of cocoa powder together with the powdered sugar.

-- How to store this frosting: Whipped cream must stay refrigerate.
-I do not recommend leaving the prepared whipped cream in a bowl for an extended period of time (any longer than 30 minutes).
+- How to store whipped cream: Whipped cream must stay refrigerated.
+I do not recommend leaving the prepared whipped cream in a bowl for an extended period of time.
 For the best results, make the whipped cream prior to serving and immediately add it to your dessert.
-Once it’s been piped, it’s must more stable then just sitting in the bowl.
+Whipped cream is much more stable once it’s piped.

 - Recipe Variations: